David Sant

-David Sant (born 1968) is a Spanish mime artist, acrobat, puppeteer, stuntman, director, actor and writer.
+David Sant is a Spanish mime artist, acrobat, puppeteer, stuntman, director, actor and writer.

-Early life and career
+Early life

-Sant was born in Spain in 1968.
-He discovered the theatre at the age of seventeen thanks to his literature teacher.
+David Sant was born in Spain.

+Career

-He moved to the UK in the early nineties where he began performing as a mime artist, acrobat, puppeteer, stuntman and directed for many physical theatre companies winning several awards at different international festivals.
+Sant moved to the UK in the early nineties, where he began performing as a mime artist, acrobat, puppeteer, stuntman and directed for many physical theatre companies winning several awards at different international festivals.
 In 2006, he was approached by the BBC to bring his comedy skills to television and has been directing sitcoms and comedy dramas ever since.

-Sant is best known for the role of Cartoon Head from series two of the British television show Ideal and is also known for playing the title role and the other male characters in the season 5–6 revival of Pingu, replacing Carlo Bonomi.
+Sant is known for the role of Cartoon Head from series two of the British television show Ideal and is also known for playing the title role and the other male characters in the series 5–6 revival of Pingu, replacing Carlo Bonomi.

-He has directed many television series including Jonathan Creek, Benidorm and Stella.
+He has directed many television series, including Jonathan Creek, Benidorm, Stella, and Significant Other.

 He has also appeared in theatrical roles, including Mindbender, presented by the theatre company Peepolykus, and All in the Timing by David Ives, also presented by Peepolykus.